ACanalejo/ebpc_unilu2023/README.md

 The deadline for the submission of the seminar paper is **September 1st 2023**.

-Please refer to "The (Pro-)Seminar Paper" section of the guidelines for academic research provided by the Department of Political Science for more details.
+Please refer to "The (Pro-)Seminar Paper" section of the guidelines for [Academic Research and Writing of the Department of Political Science.](https://www.unilu.ch/fileadmin/fakultaeten/ksf/institute/polsem/Dok/Studium/2016-Jan_Guidelines_Booklet_engl.pdf) for more details.

 ## Office hours